Avast SecureLine VPN Review (2021) – Fast, but keeps logs

 In the end, we couldn’t ask our questions to Avast’s customer service.
 This is odd: there apparently is no way to use support when you’re a free user.

 Avast SecureLine’s server network includes 55 servers in 34 countries.
-Avast SecureLine offers specialised P2P servers as well as servers for streaming.
+Avast SecureLine offers specialized P2P servers as well as servers for streaming.
 This section will tell you more about Avast SecureLine’s servers and server locations.
+The main points to note are:

 Number of servers and locations